mendix/docs/content/en/docs/developerportal/control-center/_index.md

   * As a Mendix Admin, you can also add yourself to a team via this page.
 * **Environments** – This tab shows all the Mendix Public Cloud environments

   * You can directly delete a free Mendix Cloud environment on this tab.
-For details, see the two tables at the beginning of [the current section](#apps).
+For more information about the operations to an app, see the two tables at the beginning of [the current section](#apps).

     {{% todo %}}Check if this is correct & screenshot{{% / todo %}}
 * **App Roles** –  this tab presents the team roles defined via the **Default App Roles** tab and/or customized for a particular app